pgulb/voltage/README.md

 ### game mechanics
 - % of body parts health
-- % of blood level
-- bleeding as % of max blood per turn
-- % of sanity affecting encounters and fights, death at 0
+- % of rust/burn of parts
-- poison as turns to death
-- confusion as 30% chance to do random action
-- burn damage deal damage to affected body part, each burn can spread to other part
-- paralyze as 20% chance to skip turn
-- curse lowers attack damage to 80%
-- nuclear fallout - damage to all body parts and sanity, more as environmental hazard
+- nuclear fallout - damage to all body parts
+- rust from water/rain
+- rust affecting health loss/hit durability of part
+- using cola to unrust parts